Power Couple? AI Growth and Renewable Energy Investment: Extensions

 On the other hand, reduced market investment $\theta$ may leave revenue potential insufficient to sustain competition, yielding a monopoly equilibrium (see the white region in \cref{fig:competition}).
 This outcome can arise for two reasons.
-First, when market elasticity with respect to capability ($\lambda$) is high, competition at technological frontier becomes intense and can only be sustained in the presence of abundant renewable capacity, which turns out to exceed the policymaker's investment in equilibrium.
-Second, competition may fail when overall market potential is intrinsically low, such that even substantially lower renewable energy costs are insufficient to support multiple firms; Example B corresponds to this case.
+First, when market elasticity with respect to capability ($\lambda$) is high, competition at the technological frontier becomes intense and can only be sustained in the presence of abundant renewable capacity, which turns out to exceed the policymaker's investment in equilibrium.
+Second, competition may fail when overall market potential ($\theta$) is intrinsically low, such that even substantially lower renewable energy costs are insufficient to support multiple firms; Example B corresponds to this case.

-Nevertheless, when $\theta$ is intermediate and $\lambda$ is not too high (see the dark gray region in \cref{fig:competition}), competition can partially induce carbon-free AI development: in equilibrium, at least one developer's energy demand is fully met by renewable resources despite market-led scaling.
-This case is more likely to occur when $\lambda$ is reduced, i.e., when market forces do not overly dominate cost considerations in scaling.
+Nevertheless, when $\theta$ is intermediate and $\lambda$ is not too high (see the light blue region in \cref{fig:competition}), competition can partially induce carbon-free AI development: in equilibrium, at least one developer's energy demand is fully met by renewable resources despite market-led scaling.
+This case is more likely to occur when $\lambda$ is reduced, that is, when market forces do not overly dominate cost considerations in scaling.
 This indicates that a decline in $\lambda$---for instance, as frontier gains moderate---tends to facilitate developer competition and differentiation, and thereby pushes part of the equilibrium into the carbon-free regime.
-Note that when $\lambda$ drops below $1+\alpha$, scaling becomes resource-led which leads to the adaptation pathway.
+Note that when $\lambda$ drops below $1+\alpha$, scaling becomes resource-led, which leads to the adaptation pathway.
 This extension highlights that an analogous mechanism may already be at work prior to this transition, operating through the competition lever.

 A policy implication follows.
 Antitrust and market design in AI affect not only prices and innovation incentives but also the carbon intensity of the capability race.
 When rents are concentrated, a single developer has strong incentives to scale compute even under carbon-intensive power.
 When rents are contested, cost discipline rises, and renewable capacity becomes a more effective instrument for steering AI onto a carbon-free pathway.